Tsaryii/ProjectOST/README.md

 - Uses a large abstract superclass to allow for child classes to be made easily
 - Emphasizes proper Object-Oriented programming interfaces
 - Easily create custom purchasable items
-- Simple integration by adding a single file
 - Extensible and modular design